Serbs of Croatia: World War I and Kingdom of Yugoslavia

-Immediately upon the outbreak of the World War I, all organizations that the government considered favored unification of South Slavs or Serbia, which was on the side of the Allied Powers, were banned.
+Immediately upon the outbreak of the World War I, all organizations that the government considered favoured the unification of South Slavs or Serbia, which was on the side of the Allied Powers, were banned.
 Josip Frank's associates took advantage of some provocations and the anger of the people after the assassination of Archduke Franz Ferdinand by Serb Gavrilo Princip and organized anti-Serbian demonstrations.
-After a stone was thrown on a parade in which the image of Franz Ferdinand was carried through Zagreb, many cafés and gathering places of pro-Yugoslav politicians as well as Serb-owned shops were demolished.
-Croat-Serb Coalition MP's were also attacked.
+After a stone was thrown on a parade in which the image of Franz Ferdinand was carried through Zagreb, many cafés and gathering places of pro-Yugoslav politicians as well as Serb-owned shops were demolished.Karaula, p.
+274 Croat-Serb Coalition MP's were also attacked.
 On the other hand, members of the Social Democratic Party of Croatia and Slavonia held a rally in which they spoke against the violence.
 Simultaneously with the large anti-Serbian protests held in Vienna, Budapest and Bosnia and Herzegovina, in which there were wounded and dead, protests against pro-Yugoslav oriented citizens were held in many Croatian cities, including Dubrovnik, in which protesters attacked Serbian Society "Dušan Magnificant" Riots have been reported in Zadar, Metković, Bjelovar, Virovitica and Konavle where protesters burned the Serbian flag.
 In Đakovo and Slavonski Brod riots become so violent that the army intervention was requested.
 In addition, a curfew was imposed in the town of Petrinja.
 In Vukovar and Zemun police managed to prevent more clashes.
 Most Serbs in Croatia approved assassination.
-Cases of provocation, such as showing images of King Peter I of Serbia, joy, insults and celebrations, have been reported.
-14 Serbs were arrested in Zadar for celebrating the assassination.
+Cases of provocation, such as showing images of King Peter I of Serbia, joy, insults and celebrations, have been reported.Karaula, Željko: "Sarajevski atentat – reakcije Hrvata i Srba u Kraljevini Hrvatskoj, Slavoniji i Dalmaciji", Radovi Zavoda za hrvatsku povijest 43 (1): p.
+255-291 14 Serbs were arrested in Zadar for celebrating the assassination.